Hey, it’s sleepover time! Time for some fun with your best friends.

 Cheerio Snack Bars – Similar to rice crispy bars, this yummy treat is made with cheerios and marshmallows.

-Midnight Snack Bar – It’s a good chance teens are still up late, especially at sleepovers.
+Midnight Snack Bar – There’s a good chance teens are still up late, especially at sleepovers.
 How about snack trays with a variety of treats before they’re off to bed.

 Soft Pretzel Bar – I’ve seen this idea a lot for weddings, but why not a teen party.
 Add toppings like cinnamon, sugar, vanilla icing, and mustard.
 This goes with any party, but particularly well with a carnival or movie theme.
 Lemonade is the perfect pairing.